Mexican Fish Recipe Quesadillas

 This is a fantastic mexican fish recipe.
-It is really versatile - you don't have to make the quesadillas, use the tortilla to make fajitas, enchilada - anything you fancy really.
+It is really versatile - you don't have to make the quesadillas, use the tortilla to make fajitas, enchilada, burritos - anything you fancy really.

 Quesadillas